cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 additional parameters Z, M, rational\_map, E', and/or iso\_map.
 These MUST be specified when applicable.

 The below table lists suites RECOMMENDED for some elliptic curves.
 The corresponding parameters are given in the following subsections.
+Suites that use nonuniform encodings MUST NOT be used in protocols whose security analysis relies on a random oracle.
+Moreover, applications that use a nonuniform encoding SHOULD carefully analyze the security implications of nonuniformity.
+When the required encoding is not clear, applications SHOULD use a random oracle for security.

 | E            | Suites | Section |
 |--------------|--------|---------|